dolthub/dolt/CONTRIBUTING.md

 ## Languages

-* Use Python, JS, or Go.
+* Use Go, JS, or Python.
 * Shell script is not allowed.

 ## Coding style